exiang/open_hub_wiki/Organization.md

   * User can create their organization record thru cpanel.
   * Organization owner can assign additional email to access this record.
-  * Organization is use in module like F7
+  * Organization is use in most of the core module like F7, Resource